 Modern-day crocodilians are not dinosaurs, but they are closely related to them.
 Together with modern birds and all of their ancestors, they form a group called the Archosaurs.
 Crocodilians are birds’ closest living relatives, although birds are more closely related to the extinct dinosaurs.
-In some states, you can own your very own crocodilian which include caiman, alligators, and in rare cases, crocodiles.
+In some states, you can own your very own crocodilian, which includes caiman, alligators, and in rare cases, crocodiles.
 They resemble the Phytosaurs of the late Triassic period.

-Hornbills and their close relatives the toucans are relatively large birds with sizable beaks, making them ironically resemble the group of flying reptiles called pterosaurs even though those are actually not dinosaurs and modern birds are.
-In captivity, African species are more common, including the Red Billed and Von der Decken hornbills.
-The flying ability of pterosaurs has no relation to birds, as it has evolved independently just like bat wings.
+Hornbills and their close relatives, the toucans, are relatively large birds with sizable beaks, making them ironically resemble the group of flying reptiles called pterosaurs even though those are actually not dinosaurs and modern birds are.
+In captivity, African species are more common, including the Red-Billed and Von der Decken hornbills.
+The flying ability of pterosaurs has no relation to birds, as it has evolved independently, just like bat wings.

-The Jackson Chameleon
+11. The Jackson's Chameleon

-This is, of course, where the similarities end, as triceratops are massive plant eaters that were able to eat tough, fibrous plant material with their beak and dentition, while Jackson’s chameleons are tree-dwelling, strict insectivores, with 360-degree vision and a prehensile tail.
+This is, of course, where the similarities end, as triceratops were massive plant-eaters that were able to eat tough, fibrous plant material with their beak and dentition, while Jackson’s chameleons are tree-dwelling, strict insectivores, with 360-degree vision and a prehensile tail.
 Owning these unique animals is still just like having your own tiny dinosaur.

-The Sailfin Dragon
+12. The Sailfin Dragon

-These impressive-looking lizards are not common in the pet trade nor are they simple to care for, but getting one just might be worth it based on their astounding dinosaur-like appearance.
-The males have a fan-like sail on their tail, making them resemble the iconic dimetrodon (which is actually more closely related to humans than dinosaurs) or the Spinosaurus, star of Jurassic Park 3.
-Sailfin dragons require large housing and can be expensive, but if you're looking for a 'pet dinosaur', look no further.
+These impressive-looking lizards are not common in the pet trade, nor are they simple to care for, but getting one just might be worth it based on their astounding dinosaur-like appearance.
+The males have a fan-like sail on their tail, making them resemble the iconic dimetrodon (which is actually more closely related to humans than dinosaurs) or the Spinosaurus, the star of Jurassic Park 3.
+Sailfin dragons require large housing and can be expensive, but if you're looking for a 'pet dinosaur,' look no further.

-The Green Basilisk
+13. The Green Basilisk

 This species also possess a sail and is sometimes referred to as the Jesus Christ lizard because it can run so quickly it looks like it is 'walking' on water.
-Mature specimens have a well-developed crest that can make it resemble the parasaurolophus and lambeosaurus, in addition to the spinosaurus and dimetrodon.
+Mature specimens have a well-developed crest that can make them resemble the parasaurolophus and lambeosaurus, in addition to the spinosaurus and dimetrodon.

-The Snake-Head Turtle
+14. The Snake-Head Turtle

-There are many prehistoric turtle-like creatures that resemble modern turtles but this unusual animal also has a long neck giving it a long-necked dinosaur appearance.
-The sauropods are a group of massive dinosaurs such as the Brachiosaurus that all have long necks just like the snake-head turtle.
+There are many prehistoric turtle-like creatures that resemble modern turtles, but this unusual animal also has a long neck giving it a long-necked dinosaur appearance.
+The sauropods are a group of massive dinosaurs such as the Brachiosaurus that all have long necks, just like the snake-head turtle.
 These turtles may also resemble the aquatic reptiles known as plesiosaurs that look like the Loch Ness monster and are often mistaken to be dinosaurs.

-The Crocodile Skink
+15. The Crocodile Skink

 These medium-sized lizards are rising in popularity for obvious reasons.
-Adorned with beautiful orange rings around their eyes, the crocodile skink resembles dragons or even plated dinosaurs like ankylosaurus and stegosaurus.
+Adorned with beautiful orange rings around their eyes, the crocodile skink resembles dragons or even plated dinosaurs like Ankylosaurus and Stegosaurus.

-The Caiman Lizard
+16. The Caiman Lizard